Do not hit the snooze button, it is time to face your sleep disorder head-on. Learn how sleep apnea is diagnosed and treated.

 Sleep Apnea Treatment

-There are a variety of sleep apnea treatment methods based on the severity of the condition and individual prescriptions.
+There are a variety of sleep apnea treatment methods based on the severity of the condition.
 These treatments range from simple lifestyle changes to using airway devices.
-By being able to answer 'What is sleep apnea' you can get on the right track to managing the condition.
 A few of the most common treatments include:

 Healthy Lifestyle Changes and Self Remedies - If you are overweight you may be asked to start living a more active lifestyle to shed a little weight.
 Even a slight loss can reduce restriction on your throat.
 Also, you may be asked to stop smoking as it worsens OSA, and to avoid alcohol.